beehive-lab/TornadoVM/docs/source/faq.rst

 No. TornadoVM can also run on multi-core CPUs and/or FPGAs.
 What TornadoVM needs is a compatible driver/runtime installed in the machine.
 For example, to enable TornadoVM getting access to an Intel CPU, developers can use the Intel OpenCL runtime (e.g., from the `Intel oneAPI base Toolkit <https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html>`__).

-To access FPGAs, developers can use the Intel (for Intel FPGAs) and AMD (for Xilinx FPGAs) OpenCL implementations.
+To enable TornadoVM accessing FPGAs, developers can use the Intel and AMD OpenCL implementations for the Intel and Xilinx FPGAs, respectively.